 When I asked on social media what you wanted to know, a lot of people asked how I came up with this idea.
 Well, when my library brought back in-person programming, I was tasked with starting a book club with a VERY limited budget for supplies.
 (You know, the good old “do more with less” thing).
 So… I looked in the supply closet and discovered my branch owned many bricks and kits from years and programs past.

 Thus, a new book club was born!

 If you do not already have a closet full of bricks, you’re going to need some starter sets.
-I suggest purchasing a few Classic Tubs, base plates of various sizes, and a some wheel/axle sets.
+I suggest purchasing a few Classic Tubs, base plates of various sizes, and some wheel/axle sets.
 We’ve been able to do all sorts of STEAM challenges and fun activities with just these basic bricks!
-I would say we have the equivalent of 4 classic tubs and 2 wheel/axle sets.
+I would say we have the equivalent of 8 large classic tubs and 2 wheel/axle sets.
 This amount robustly supports our group of 15.

 You’ll also want to get some minifigures.
 Unfortunatley, minifigures are expensive, hard to find in sets, and tend to disappear fast.
 Our minifigures come from an awesome LEGO® Education Storystarter Set that is sadly no longer sold, but you can purchase minifigure sets directly from the LEGO® store: https://www.lego.com/en-us/themes/minifigures.

 Every new kid gets a pair of glasses to keep and commemorate their first Bricks and Books Club visit.
 We started off with a stash I also found in the closet, but I’ve been able to order more glasses since from Amazon: https://www.amazon.com/Building-Creative-Birthday-Carnival-Supplies/dp/B07Q81FRHN/